 In some sense hypnosis occurs in the negative, i.e. in trance states we can develop unwanted behaviours, again citing the fear of needles, this may have developed as a response to observing someone else reacting to a painful injection.
 It could also be conscious, perhaps as a result of knowing someone contracting an awful disease through using an infected syringe, or even an ordinarily safe routine or procedure like a blood transfusion.
 In these instances, learning occurs both consciously and subconsciously and is then consolidated into a fear response during our ordinary nighttime sleep.
 Hypnotic learning, in terms of the solution, occurs at the subconscious level of memory and is therefore out of the reach of our conscious awareness. basically, this is because our conscious states often do more to exacerbate our issues, than they do to fix them!
 So, to a certain degree, we are sometimes using hypnosis to de-hypnotize the client?

 The change that occurs in hypnosis is caused by the way the brain processes the information relative to the hypnotic prescription.
-There is actually no magic when the brain continues to fire on the same experience, over and over (real or imagined), synaptic strength is achieved.
+There is actually no magic involved in the process.
+It's merely the case, that when the brain continues to fire on the same experience, over and over (real or imagined), synaptic strength is achieved.
 At the same time, there is also less resistance from the postsynaptic neuron and that allows the process (called an action potential) to become automatic, like a well-oiled routine or habit!
-The secret to the effectiveness of hypnosis, however, is in the way information is delivered to the brain through what we term the subconscious mind!
+The secret to the effectiveness of hypnosis, however, is in the way information is delivered to the brain, through the auditory cortex, and, what we often refer to as the subconscious mind!

 Some clients work on themselves more than others and often get better outcomes.
 Some clients do absolutely nothing, other than attending the hypnotic sessions and still get outstanding results; others, usually very few, get absolutely no benefit.
 That is not necessarily because the hypnosis didn't work but perhaps because elements of their condition were not accessed or did not surface.
 Much less often, it is just the consequence of a mismatch between client and therapist; nothing other than a fact of life.
 Like anything in life, some people, be they plumbers, lawyers, accountants or doctors, are better than others, but irrespective of their personal standing; their discipline remains professionally intact!